 Additionally, unlike a criminal charge for domestic violence, the charges do not have to be proven beyond all reasonable doubt at the hearing for a protective order.
 For all of these reasons, you need the services of an experienced attorney to protect you at every stage of the case.

-Attorneys for Domestic Violence Protective Orders in Salt Lake City, UT
+Attorneys for DV Protective Orders in Salt Lake City

 If you were served with a "Request for Protective Order" and notice of hearing, then contact an experienced criminal defense attorney in Salt Lake City at Brown, Bradshaw & Moffat, LLP.
 If the allegations are false or exaggerated, an attorney can help you defend yourself against the false allegations.